vaiyud/lifeo/README.md

-# Lifeo : Low-Pressure Edition 🌿
+# Lifeo: low-pressure edition 🌿

 A gentle, low-pressure sanctuary designed to help you navigate your day with kindness and ease.